aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/add-watermark/_index.md

 title: Add a Watermark – Aspose.Words for .NET
 articleTitle: Add a Watermark
 linktitle: Add a Watermark
 description: "Add a watermark into a document.
-NPOI does not provide an opportunity to add a watermark."
+NPOI does not provide an opportunity to add a watermark using C#."
 type: docs
 weight: 90
 url: /net/add-watermark/